gt245x/Neighborhood-Map-Project/README.md

-Neighborhood Map
+#Neighborhood Map

-This is a project for Udacity Fullstack program.
-This project displays a map of my neigborhood and also can asynchronously obtain walmart locations in US using users location or zip code .
+The **neighborhood map** is a project for Udacity Fullstack program.
+This project displays a map of my neigborhood and the user can asynchronously obtain info about the locations from foursquare.
+The user can also obtain walmart locations in US using users location or zip code .
 The locations and walmart locations on the map can also be individually filtered.

-Installation:
+#Installation:

+    - Fork the files from github or copy into your directory.
-	Run the index.html file using local host or by opening using any browser.
+    - Run the *index.html* file using local host or by opening it using any browser

-Credit:
+#Map Features

+- The map displays map markers for 6 different locations within the neighborhood once it's loaded.
+- The map has a filter option that uses an inout field field to filter the list view and map markers.
+- Foursquare API is used to provide when a map marker or list view entry is clicked.
+- The map displays Walmart locations in the US based on the users zip code or current location.
+- Walmart API is also used to provide markers about walmart locations.

+#Credit:

+Special thanks:
-	Special thanks to Paul Dessert for the youTube video Google maps api tutorial on finding local farmers market.
-The 4 part video tutorial provided guidance in implementing my own code.
+-Paul Dessert for the youTube video Google maps api tutorial on finding local farmers market.
+-Walmart API
+-Four square API
+-knockout.js
+-jQuery
+-google map API